pip-webui2/pip-webui2-layouts/README.md

 **Right nav** is right side panel that should show secondary content to the main content on a page.

-**Content canvas** is part that placed under app bar and between side navs.
-It contains main application's content.

 **Main layout** is structural part that contains only **content canvas** or **side nav and content canvas** and serves to determine the width of the responsive content of the application page.

 ### Layouts